andrewbloese-00/gpt-task-pipelines/README.md

 const {data,error} = await pipelines.embedMongoDBCollection(...args);

 ```
+#### mongoCollectionFromFolder
-#### [EXPERIMENTAL NOT TESTED] MongoDB Collection From Folder Of Files
+MongoDB Collection From Folder Of Files
-Still testing / developing.
-Will allow client to input their connection string for mongodb, along with the name of the collection to insert to or create.
+Allows client to input their connection string for mongodb, along with the name of the collection to insert to or create.
 The algorithm will then aquire chunked text with embeddings and insert them as documents into the speficied collection.
 If the collection is not existing prior to this function, it will be created automatically.

 **Parameters**
 > connectionString : string